Workers' Compensation Fishermen's Fund

 - Submit the reports immediately to the Fishermen's Fund.
 The Fishermen's Report of Injury/Illness & Claim Form is considered the fisherman's application for Fund benefits.

 - Include a permanent mailing address and advise of address changes.
 Benefits may be denied if you do not receive and respond to an inquiry.

-to do any of the above can delay your claim.
+Please respond completely and promptly.
+Failure to do any of the above can delay your claim.

 Fishermen's Fund Physician's Report